brianfrankcooper/YCSB/scylla/README.md

 must be at least 2.

 ### 5. Number of connections

+If you use original Cassandra drivers you need to pick the proper number of connections per host.
+Scylla drivers do not require this to be configured and by default create a connection per shard.
+For example if your node has 16 vCPU and thus 14 shards Scylla drivers will pick to create 14 connections per host.
+An excess of connections may result in degraded latency.

+Database client protocol is asynchronous and allows queueing requests in a single connection.
+The default queue limit for local keys is 1024 and 256 for remote ones.
+Current binding implementation do not require this.

 Both `scylla.coreconnections` and `scylla.maxconnections` define limits
 per node.
 When you see `-p scylla.coreconnections=280 -p scylla.maxconnections=280`